Christian Holm-Glad

-Christian Holm-Glad has directed and produced numerous music videos, tv-series and documentaries.
-He has worked with artists including Kygo, Calvin Harris, Madcon, Kano, Serena Maneesh, Kaada, Number Seven Deli, Cloroform, Thirstin Howl III, Launderettes and more and has had number one hits in the UK and in Norway.
-After their collaboration, Calvin Harris stated: "He is amazing and all music videos should be directed by him!".
+Christian Holm-Glad has directed and produced numerous music videos, TV-series and documentaries.
+He has worked with artists including Kygo, Calvin Harris, Madcon, Kano,Serena Maneesh, Kaada, Number Seven Deli, Cloroform, Thirstin Howl III, Launderettes and more and has had number one hits in the UK and in Norway.
 He has also directed several TV series for Scandinavian TV in addition to numerous commercials and short films.
 He has been nominated seven times and has received one Norwegian Emmy Award "Gullruten", and clips from his series have been seen over 30 million times on YouTube.
 He is a veteran of international film festivals, receiving nominations and awards from festivals across the globe.
 Christian Holm-Glad is the founder of the Norwegian production company Bulldozer Film and the Norwegian art and science edutainment company Science Addiction.
 Christian Holm-Glad has been signed as a director at the Scandinavian production company Bacon, the French production company Excuse My French and the American production company REVERIE Content.